Download/mics/README.md

 ### Multiple Inheritance Class System
 **Intuitive mixins for ES6 classes**

+> Multiple Inheritance is like a parachute.
+You don't often need it, but when you do, you really need it.
+*Grady Booch*

 [![npm](https://img.shields.io/npm/v/mics.svg)](https://npmjs.com/package/mics)
 [![license](https://img.shields.io/npm/l/mics.svg)](https://creativecommons.org/licenses/by/4.0/)
 [![travis](https://img.shields.io/travis/Download/mics.svg)](https://travis-ci.org/Download/mics)
 [![greenkeeper](https://img.shields.io/david/Download/mics.svg)](https://greenkeeper.io/)
 ![mind BLOWN](https://img.shields.io/badge/mind-BLOWN-ff69b4.svg)

+## What is it
+Mics *(pronounce: mix)* is a library that makes multiple inheritance in Javascript a breeze.
+Inspired by the excellent blog post ["Real" Mixins with Javascript Classes](http://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/) by Justin Fagnani, mics tries to build a minimal library around the concept of using class expressions (factories) as mixins.
+Mics extends the concepts presented in the blog post by making the mixins first-class citizens that can be directly used to instantiate objects and can be mixed in with other mixins instead of just with classes.

 ## Install with NPM